Before you can land your dream job, you have to know what it is.

 The answer could be that they just haven't figured out what they want to do.

 Luckily, TopCV is on the case.
-If you're struggling to find your passion and figure out your dream job, here are 10 simple exercises that will help you discover it.
+If you're struggling to find your passion and figure out your dream job, here are 10 simple exercises that will help you to discover it.

 Take a moment to sit and think.
-Find a quiet place, close your eyes and ask yourself the following question: If you could do anything, what would it be?
+Find a quiet place, close your eyes, and ask yourself the following question: If you could do anything, what would it be?

 If you're struggling to think of something specific, try visualising your ideal work day.
 What does it look like?
 Where is it – indoors or outdoors?
 How many people are around you?
 Start to piece together your dream work environment and create that image in your mind.
 It will start to lead you down the right path.